 - Lee Wolen – Boka, Chicago, with Fabrizio Zanetti, Suvretta House

-At the opening night celebration, I started out with a glass of Laurent-Perrier champagne in the hotel lobby, and then moved into the Grand Hall, where I sampled small plates of food from as many of the chefs as I possibly could!
+At the opening night celebration, I started out with a glass of Laurent-Perrier champagne in the hotel lobby.
+I then moved into the Grand Hall, where I sampled food from as many of the chefs as possible!
 As I mentioned, some of the dishes brought back memories.
-The lobster rolls from Chef Melissa Kelly reminded me of the year I lived in Portland, Maine—although hers was a gourmet version, with handmade potato rolls, fresh herbs and a light dressing.
-The mini-Reubens from Chef Ron Silver, with rye bread and layers of pastrami, reminded me of my grandfather, who loved these sandwiches and always ordered them when we went out to eat.
+The lobster rolls from Chef Melissa Kelly reminded me of the year I lived in Portland, Maine.
+Although hers was a gourmet version, with handmade potato rolls, fresh herbs and a light dressing.
+The mini-Reubens from Chef Ron Silver, with rye bread and layers of pastrami, reminded me of my grandfather.
+He loved these sandwiches and often ordered them when we went out to eat.

 All the food I tried was fresh and delicious, served by the chefs themselves who created these dishes.
 Another particular highlight for me came from Chef Tal Ronnen, who specializes in vegan cuisine.
-I tried both of his canapés—Smoked Carrot Lox Blinis with Almond Crème Fraîche and Soft-Ripened Almond Cheese with Swiss Apricot Jam—a nice blend of his American-style vegan cooking with a hint of Switzerland.
+I tried both of his canapés, starting with the Smoked Carrot Lox Blinis with Almond Crème Fraîche.
+Then, I tasted the Soft-Ripened Almond Cheese with Swiss Apricot Jam.
+It was a nice blend of his American-style vegan cooking with a hint of Switzerland.

 In addition to Chef Silver’s Reuben sandwiches, I also liked his Diver Scallop Hush Puppies (cornmeal fritters) with Chowchow (a Southern-style vegetable relish) Tartar Sauce.
-From Chef Enrique Olvera, I had a small canapé made with a sweet roasted parsnip, pork jowl and a flavorful mole sauce (a Mexican sauce that’s often made with dried chilies).
+From Chef Enrique Olvera, I had a small canapé made with a sweet roasted parsnip, pork jowl and a flavorful mole sauce.
 Yet another favorite came from Chef Kim Canteenwalla.
-His Nashville Hot Chicken Oyster had a kick of spice that you don’t often find in Switzerland, and the Smoked Sturgeon Potato Knish (a small dumpling) with Dill and Mustard Seed Cream was delicious.
-Chef Dean Fearing served up Lucian’s Crab Salad on crackers made with cheddar, a cheese that’s certainly less common in Switzerland.
+His Nashville Hot Chicken Oyster had a kick of spice you don’t often find in Switzerland.
+His Smoked Sturgeon Potato Knish (a small dumpling) with Dill and Mustard Seed Cream was also delicious.
+Chef Dean Fearing served up Lucian’s Crab Salad on crackers made with cheddar.
 I also enjoyed his Smoked Chicken and Roasted Poblano Quesadillas with a dollop of cilantro cream.

 Before leaving, I grabbed a slice of cheesecake from the lobby and a special brownie praline made especially for this event by Confiserie Sprüngli.
-With an Elvis song playing in the background, I spotted a tray of pastel-frosted donuts, but decided to pass after already indulging in so many delicious foods.
+With an Elvis song playing in the background, I spotted a tray of pastel-frosted donuts.
+I decided to pass on them after already indulging in so many delicious foods.
 With my coat on and heading toward the door, I saw two young women dressed as Las Vegas showgirls, one with a large feathered headdress, making their way into the grand hall, in keeping with the spirit of this year’s theme.
-Overall, I had a fun night with some great food in a beautiful space, and the unique chance to meet face-to-face with some very accomplished American chefs, right here in Switzerland.
+Overall, I had a fun night with some great food in a beautiful space.
+It was a unique chance to meet face-to-face with some very accomplished American chefs, right here in Switzerland.

-Along with the opening night festivities of the St. Moritz Gourmet Festival, I also attended the Chocolate Cult event at Badrutt’s Palace Hotel and the Gourmet Dîner prepared by Chef Melissa Kelly at the Nira Alpina.
+Along with the opening night festivities, I also attended the Chocolate Cult event at Badrutt’s Palace Hotel and the Gourmet Dîner prepared by Chef Melissa Kelly at the Nira Alpina.
 I’ll have more news about these events soon!

-Please note: My tickets to the St. Moritz Gourmet Festival and my stay at the Nira Alpina were provided free of charge, but I am sharing my own independent views based on my personal experience.
+Please note: My tickets to the St. Moritz Gourmet Festival and my stay at the Nira Alpina were provided free of charge.
+As always, I am sharing my own independent views based on my personal experience.